AlekseyFedorovich/ADXL345_spi_micropython/readme.md

 # uPy - ADXL345 - SPI
 Library for interacting through the SPI protocol with an 'Analog Devices ADXL345' accelerometer from an ESP32 MCU, flashed with MicroPython.

-Methods are optimised for continuos readings at max frequency (3.2kHz).
+Methods are optimised for being as fast as possible, trying to reach max available sampling frequency (3.2kHz) for this device.

 ## Wiring
-The following wirings refers to the tested setup on an ESP32-WROVER:
+The following wirings refers to the tested setup on an **ESP32-WROVER** (4MB RAM):

 ADXL345 Pin name  | ESP32 Pin name (number)
  ---------------- | -----------------------